bodhichristian/Weathered/README.md

 ### 📲 Running in the Simulator
 * An API key from weatherapi.com is required to run the project with real data.
-  * Enter your API Key in Weathered/Services/WeatherService
+  * Enter your API Key in Weathered/Services/WeatherService.
+Instructions are in the file.

 * Local conditions dictate the animations provided for the sky--including daylight, stars, clouds, rain, snow, and precipitation intensity